Ex-massage therapist with sexual misconduct history shouldn't be licensed again, former patient says

 B.C.
 College of Massage Therapists says Glenn Kukkee can practise again but will be banned from treating women

-News that former Vancouver massage therapist Glenn Kukkee is trying to get his licence back has come as an unwelcome shock to those who've filed sexual misconduct complaints against him.
+News that former Vancouver massage therapist Glenn Kukkee is getting his licence back has come as an unwelcome shock to those who've filed sexual misconduct complaints against him.

-Kukkee was disciplined multiple times for having sex with patients and other inappropriate behaviour before his licence was cancelled at the end of 2020, but last month he filed a court petition asking for an order that the College of Massage Therapists of B.C. reinstate his registration without restrictions.
+Kukkee was disciplined multiple times for having sex with patients and other inappropriate behaviour before his licence was cancelled at the end of 2020 for non-payment of fees, but last month he filed a court petition asking for an order that he should not be restricted from treating female patients when the College of Massage Therapists of B.C. reinstates his registration.

 The college has agreed to allow him to practise again, but on the advice of a psychiatrist who examined him, he will never be allowed to treat female patients again.
 Kukkee's petition argues he has a plan for ensuring he maintains appropriate boundaries with his patients, eliminating any risk to women.

-A former patient who was a target of Kukkee's sexual misconduct was alarmed to learn that Kukkee might be allowed to treat patients of any gender.
+A former patient who was a target of Kukkee's sexual misconduct was alarmed to learn that Kukkee would be allowed to treat patients of any gender.

 "He's a risk to harm people, as he has done in the past multiple times and shown no remorse," said the former patient, whom CBC has agreed not to name.